anuj-snatak/sprint-0/README.md

 ## What is a Service?

-In Linux, services (daemons) are background processes that start on boot or on demand.
-Common ones include:
+In Linux, services (also called daemons) are background processes that start on boot or when required.
+Examples include:

 | Service     | Purpose              |
 |-------------|----------------------|